timnarr/kirby-imagex/README.md

 Note: In most cases, you should **not** need to override `width`, `height`, or `srcset`.
 Let Imagex handle these automatically based on your `ratio` parameter for best results.

 ## Cache
-Imagex will do some simple calculations per image, like calculating the height by the given width and ratio.
-Basically Imagex get the srcset definition from the config file, calculate and set the height and output the final config.
-The result will be cached to reduce unnecessary calculations when you use the same combination of srcset-preset and ratio for other images.
+Imagex calculates the height for each srcset entry based on the given width and ratio and caches the resulting srcset config.
+This way repeated use of the same preset/ratio combination avoids redundant calculations.

 ## Performance Improvements for Critical Images
 Imagex provides features like Priority Hints for improving the loading times of critical images.